• Skip to primary navigation

 Instructions

-• Slice the onions into thin rings.
-Heat 2 tablespoons oil in a large pan or cast iron pan.
-Add the onions, sprinkle them with a little salt and cook them gently until they soften slightly and start getting some color, about 10 minutes.
+• Caramelize onions: Slice the onions into thin rings.
+Heat 2 tablespoons oil in the pan.
+Add the onions, sprinkle them with a little salt, and cook them gently until they soften slightly and start getting some color, about 10 minutes.
 Add a splash of water if they threaten to catch.

-• While the onions are cooking, split the buns.
-Heat them for a few minutes in the oven.
-Remove the onions from the pan and keep them warm while you fry the meat.
+• Heat the buns: Split them and heat them for a few minutes in the oven.
+Remove the onions from the pan and keep them warm while you sear the meat.

-• Wipe the pan with some kitchen paper.
-Or you could use another pan/skillet and cook the meat while the onions are still on the hob.
+• Cook pork chops: Wipe the pan with a paper towel.
 Heat the last tablespoon of oil in the pan.
-Add the pork chops and fry for about 2-3 minutes per side.
+Add the pork chops and sear them for 2-3 minutes per side.
 These are rather small chops that will fit in a bun, so the cooking time will be short.
 The chops should be golden.

-• Smear each lower bun part with some of the remaining mustard.
-Place a pork chop on the bun.
-Top with a few salad leaves, some of the onions, and the upper side of the bun.
-Serve immediately with radishes or gherkins or white cabbage salad.
+• Assemble the burgers: Spread some of the remaining mustard on each bottom bun.
+Place a pork chop on top, then add a few salad leaves and some caramelized onions.
+Finish with the top bun.
+Serve immediately with radishes, gherkins, or white cabbage salad.

 Nutrition